HWal/HWSocketStation/README.md

 Communication is based on the Websocket protocol.
 To connect from the outside world, you need to forward ports 80 and 81 in your router.

-With this setup you can send two commands on separate digital outputs, get back-indication on two separate digital inputs, read an analog measurand, and control a servo motor.
+With this setup you can send two commands on separate digital outputs, get back-indication on two separate digital inputs, read an analog measurand, get some weather data, and control a servo motor.
 The motor can be controlled to both end positions and midpoint, as well as in ten smaller steps, all with buttons.
 The current servo position is shown in a progress bar below the buttons.

 Hardware
 --------